 We designed and distributed the surveys online using the Research Electronic Data Capture system (REDCap; Patridge & Bardyn, 2018).
-In the first round, the experts provided qualitative feedback on the label name, description, example behaviour, and function description of each teacher motivational behaviour (TMB).
-They judged whether the behaviour was related to SDT.
-If their answer was yes, they identified which basic psychological need that behaviour most strongly influenced, and rated how strongly they felt the behaviour influenced motivation (7-point scale ranging from '-3 Strong negative effect' to '+3 Strong positive effect').
-To help generate a mutually exclusive list of behaviours, at the end of the survey, we provided experts with a full list of TMBs and asked them to identify whether any behaviours appeared to be redundant (i.e., where two TMBs overlapped such that they described the same essential behaviour).
-To help generate a collectively exhaustive list, experts were also asked to nominate any other behaviours they thought were missing from the list.
+In the first round, the experts provided qualitative feedback on the label name, description, example behavior, and function description of each TMB.
+They judged whether the behavior was related to SDT.
+If their answer was yes, they identified which basic psychological need that behavior most strongly influenced, and rated how strongly they felt the behavior influenced motivation (7-point scale ranging from -3 [strong negative effect] to +3 [strong positive effect]).
+To help generate a mutually exclusive list of behaviors, at the end of the survey, we provided experts with a full list of TMBs and asked them to identify whether any behaviors appeared to be redundant (i.e., where two TMBs overlapped such that they described the same essential behavior).
+To help generate a collectively exhaustive list, experts were also asked to nominate any other behaviors they thought were missing from the list.

 After each round of the Delphi process, four authors refined the TMBs in response to the expert feedback.
-Where actioning recommendations involved major changes (e.g., substantially different function description), the revised TMB was considered a new behaviour, and we discarded existing ratings (e.g., of effect).
-In Rounds 2 and 3, we provided experts with the updated list of behaviours where ratings were available, and gave them visual feedback of the panel's responses to the previous round via bar charts (see example in Figure 1).
-Visual feedback like this helps panellists quickly see the responses of the other experts so they can assess how their beliefs compare with those of the group (Ward et al., 2014).
+Where actioning recommendations involved major changes (e.g., substantially different function description), the revised TMB was considered a new behavior, and we discarded existing ratings (e.g., of effect).
+In Rounds 2 and 3, we provided experts with the updated list of behaviors where ratings were available, and gave them visual feedback of the panel's responses to the previous round via bar charts (see example in Figure 1).
+Visual feedback like this helps panelists quickly see the responses of the other experts so they can assess how their beliefs compare with those of the group (Ward et al., 2014).
 Experts could choose to use this feedback in their updated ratings or not.
-Below each behaviour, we asked experts to provide qualitative feedback on the behaviour's label and description, the example, and the function description.
+Below each behavior, we asked experts to provide qualitative

+Example Feedback to Delphi Panelists Provided in Rounds 2 and 3 feedback on the behavior's label and description, the example, and the function description.
 We then also asked them to rate whether the TMB was relevant to SDT, and if so, to identify the most appropriate psychological need and the anticipated effect on motivation.
-We also asked them to identify missing or redundant behaviours at the end of each Delphi survey.
-When a TMB reached consensus on all ratings and no changes were recommended, it was added to the final list of teacher behaviours and not rated again.
+We also asked them to identify missing or redundant behaviors at the end of each Delphi survey.
+When a TMB reached consensus on all ratings and no changes were recommended, it was added to the final list of teacher behaviors and not rated again.